Black Pepper Chicken

 - 1 tbsp apple cider vinegar

-- 1.5 pounds chicken breasts or thighs cut into 1 inch pieces
+- 1.5 pounds boneless, skinless chicken breasts or thighs cut into 1 inch pieces

 - 3 ribs celery

 - 1 medium onion

 - 1 inch ginger finely chopped